 Importing and Exporting: Alternatives To The West Coast

 While many carriers are still using the West Coast to import and export goods, there are a variety of alternatives to shipping through the West Coast.
 Many shippers are heading to other West Coast ports.
 Although Los Angeles and Long Beach Ports are the biggest in the Americas, another option for shippers is the San Diego Port, who recently just celebrated the completion of a new waterfront improvement project.
 Some shippers are ignoring the West Coast altogether and heading to East Coast ports.
 Another option is shipping cargo through the air, the fastest method for critical cargo.

 The situation in the West Coast is in flux, and more information is coming literally by the minute.
 It is essential that during this time shippers take advantage of the knowledge of customs brokers.
 For a business shipping through the West Coast, an unexpected surcharge or unexpected time delay could mean valuable time and money being wasted.
 Customs brokers will be able to assist in navigating shipments in the most timely and cost effective way.
 Here at AFC International, we are dedicated to being a trusted resource for information regarding the West Coast congestion and customs brokerage.

 Do you have any questions concerning the West Coast congestion or customs brokerage?
-Leave us a comment below or chat with on Twitter and Google Plus.
+Leave us a comment below or chat with on Twitter.